Off Campus Courses (Non PAUSD)

 When can I start taking courses off-campus?

-All graduation requirements must be completed before a course can be taken off-campus in that subject area.
+All core graduation requirements must be completed before a course can be taken off-campus in that subject area.
 For example:

 - CTE/PE/VAPA: Students must take all PE, CTE, and VAPA graduation requirements on campus, but can elect to take additional courses in these subject areas off-campus for elective credit only.

 - History/Social Science: Economics must be taken on campus or during PAUSD summer school.
 Rising seniors will have priority registration for PAUSD summer school, but seats are limited to availability of staffing.
 PAUSD cannot guarantee a seat in summer school; please plan accordingly.
 While students may be approved to take an elective (such as AP Psychology, Psychology, or Sociology) off-campus, it will not count towards a student's social studies elective credit and the student must then take a different class on campus senior year to fulfill the graduation requirement.

 - Living Skills: must be taken on campus or during PAUSD summer school.
 Rising seniors will have priority registration for PAUSD summer school, but seats are limited to availability of staffing.
 PAUSD cannot guarantee a seat in summer school; please plan accordingly.